baeyen/data-analysis-portfolio/chika-data-analysis-portfolio/01-Excel-Sales-Data-Pivot-Analysis/README.md

 Sales Data Pivot Analysis (Excel)

-A small dataset, a simple pivot, a clear answer: which region sells the most.
+-A small dataset, a simple pivot, a clear answer: which region sells the most.

 What this project shows
-How to turn a tidy sales table into pivot tables and a column chart
+-How to turn a tidy sales table into pivot tables and a column chart

-How to answer: “Which region drives total sales?”
+-How to answer: “Which region drives total sales?”

-A clean, recruiter-friendly result you can scan in seconds
+-A clean, recruiter-friendly result you can scan in seconds

-Files in this folder 01-Excel-Sales-Data-Pivot-Analysis/
+Files in this folder

+01-Excel-Sales-Data-Pivot-Analysis/
 ├─ workbooks/
 │  └─ ASSIGNMENT 1.
 CHIKA CELESTINE IROEGBULEM.xlsx